-4.2 Where the original evidence is not in English or Welsh, the student must arrange for translation into English with a verification provided showing by whom and where the translation was undertaken.
+5.4 Where the original evidence is not in English or Welsh, the student must arrange for translation into English or Welsh with a verification provided showing by whom and where the translation was undertaken.

-4.3 The following are examples of what would be considered as acceptable evidence (see also Appendix 1):

-- In the case of bereavement, a death certificate, an obituary, or order of service from a funeral. - For a medical condition, a medical certificate or a report from an appropriate professional which must be specific and contain a date which is relevant to the claim.
+- 5.5 The following are examples of what would be considered as acceptable evidence (see also Appendix 1): - In the case of bereavement, a death certificate, an obituary, or order of service from a funeral. - For a medical condition, a medical certificate or a report from an appropriate professional which must be specific and contain a date which is relevant to the claim.
 Students must have visited a medical/ appropriate professional during the course of any illness and certificates issued must contain verification of the date of the visit.
 A medical certificate or report from an appropriate professional in retrospect or post-dated will not be accepted.
-In relation to medical conditions there must be sufficient evidence of the impact of the illness/situation on the assessment to which the extenuating circumstances claim relates. - 4.4 If a student submits any evidence which turns out to be false, they will be dealt with under the Student Conduct Regulations.
-4.5 In the case of a major event/issue affecting a large number of students, e.g. severe weather conditions, the issue should be referred to the Academic Registrar so that a university-wide or, where appropriate, campus-specific position can be agreed.
+In relation to medical conditions there must be sufficient evidence of the impact of the illness/situation on the assessment to which the extenuating circumstances claim relates. - 5.6 The University has the right to check or verify any evidence submitted.
+If a student submits any evidence which turns out to be false, an investigation under the Student Conduct Regulations will commence. - 5.7 In the case of a major event/issue affecting a large number of students, e.g. severe weather conditions, the Academic Registrar will consider the impact and may make an announcement via UniLife and Blackboard with an agreed university-wide or, where appropriate, campus-specific course of action.